-Students declaring an HMS major will develop a course of study comprised of a minimum of 13 courses (a minimum of 48 credits).
-This will include an emphasis comprised of five courses addressing one of the five core areas defined by the program, and at least two courses in two additional areas.
-To ensure depth of study, a maximum of 5 100-level courses can count towards a student’s concentration and electives.
-As with all interdisciplinary majors, no more than 24 credits (6 courses) can come from any one department or discipline.
+Students declaring an HMS major will develop a course of study comprised of a minimum of 11 courses (a minimum of 38 credits).
+This will include an emphasis comprised of five courses ( a minimum of 19 credits) addressing one of the four core areas defined by the program, and at least two courses in one elective area (a minimum of 7 units).
+To ensure depth of study, a maximum of 3 100-level courses can count towards a student’s concentration and electives.

 All HMS majors must complete the following requirements: